microsoft/vscode-docs/remote-tutorials/containers/how-it-works.md

 ## Next steps

 This is a very brief overview of what is possible using dev containers.
-To learn about other scenarios or learn more about containerized development, checkout the [full documentation](https://code.visualstudio.com/docs/remote/containers).
+To learn about other scenarios or learn more about containerized development, checkout the [Developing inside Containers](/docs/remote/containers.md) documentation.

 ----